dr-leo/pandaSDMX/doc/usage.rst

 Working with files
 ---------------------

-The :class:`pandasdmx.api.Request.get` method accepts two optional keyword arguments ``tofile``  and ``fromfile``.
+The :meth:`pandasdmx.api.Request.get` method accepts two optional keyword arguments ``tofile``  and ``fromfile``.
 If a file path or, in case of ``fromfile``, a  file-like object is given, any SDMX message received from the server will be written to a file, or a file will be read